-It should be possible to move each leg independently, in a smooth and controlled manner, through a full range of movement, without effort or strain.
+It should be possible to move each leg through a range of movement, in a smooth and controlled manner, without effort or strain.

-Engagement of these leg muscles is about feeling them contract and strengthen, correctly positioning the leg between pelvis and shin (including the hip and knee joints).
+Engagement of these leg muscles is about feeling them contract and strengthen.
+Solid supports that correctly position the legs in relation to your Base-Line, 'aligning' the hip and knee joints.

 Aim for balanced contraction of both muscles, left and right sides.
 In all positions.

 The gluteus maximus muscles are the largest muscles in the body.

 The superficial muscle layer of the buttocks, overlaying several smaller muscles that are prone to pain-related syndromes.

 "Buns of steel" - solid rocks anchoring your legs to your Base-Line.